Raspikabek/sfdocs-sfdx-plugin/messages/sfdocs.generate.md

 # flags.ignoretype.summary

-(in-progress) List of metadata types to ignore.
+List of metadata types to ignore.
 Valid values are Metadata Type names or folder names.
 Example: (CustomApplication or applications, CustomObject or objects)

 # flags.ignoretype.description